dlacayoz/ODE-homework4-/docs/index.md

 ## Euler

-The Euler's method can give us a good aproximation depending of the problem and the amout of iterations that we need in our solution.
+The Euler's method can give us a good aproximation depending of the problem and the amount of iterations that we need in our solution.
 Generally, with this method, a calculus that is twice more precise require the twice of computational resources.

 Relevant equation: